top-comengineer/woo-store-vacation/readme.txt

 == Frequently Asked Questions ==
-= Why you might want to put your store on vacation? = This feature would be helpful in case:
+= Why you might want to put your store on vacation? = You might want to temporarily close your shop, if:

-* You are traveling or ill.
-* You are temporarily unable to run your shop.
+* You run a solo business, and sometimes life interferes, whether it be an illness, a personal trip, or a family emergency.
+* You want to give your employees a few days off over a holiday weekend to improve their productivity.
-* You need a quick break to catch up on current orders.
+* Your store has been very busy, so you need some time to catch up on unfulfilled orders.
+* For a day or two, you need everything to remain static while you update and compare the inventory in both your offline and online stores.

 = Does vacation mode hurt SEO ranking? =
 Not at all!
-Unlike similar eCommerce platforms, the plugin is intended to keep your search engine rank intact and enabling this feature will not impact your place on SERP (Search engine results page).

-Similar tricks such as increasing your delivery time with respect to the number of days you are taking a vacation are not necessary, and you may schedule your shop to be closed at any time.
+The plugin keeps your entire store visible, so your search engine rankings are unaffected and your customers can still browse products and make plans for purchases.
+However, it disables the actual shopping cart and checkout procedure, so no sales or transactions can be made while the extension is in use.

 = Where do I find the plugin’s settings page? =
 1. Log into your WordPress website dashboard.